Unbiased Binning for Fairness-aware Attribute Representation: -biased Binning

 $w_{dnc}$ provides an upper-bound threshold for the local search since the optimal objective value $w_{opt}$ is at most equal to $w_{dnc}$, i.e., $w_{opt}\leq w_{dnc}$.
 Therefore, any binning whose objective value is larger than $w_{dnc}$ can be safely pruned.

-Following this observation, the $\LS$ algorithm (Algorithm~\ref{alg:ls}) draws a window with width $w_{dnc}$ around each boundary of the equal-size binning (Figure~\ref{fig:ls}).
-For each combination of the indices in the boundary windows (i.e., $\varprod_{\kappa=1}^{k-1}w_{dnc}$), the algorithm checks if the corresponding binning is (a) $\eps$-biased and (b) has a smaller objective value than the best-known solution; if so, it updates the best-known solution $\mathcal{B}_{opt}$.
+Following this observation, the $\LS$ algorithm \technicalreport{(Algorithm~\ref{alg:ls})} draws a window with width $w_{dnc}$ around each boundary of the equal-size binning (Figure~\ref{fig:ls}).
+For each combination of the indices in the boundary windows (i.e., $\varprod_{\kappa=1}^{k-1}w_{dnc}$), the algorithm checks if the corresponding binning is (a) $\eps$-biased and (b) has a smaller objective value than the best-known solution; if so, it updates the best-known solution $\mathcal{B}_{opt}$. \submit{The pseudocode of the $\LS$ algorithm is provided in \cite{techrep}.\marginpar{R1.M2}} \technicalreport{The pseudocode of the $\LS$ algorithm is provided Algorithm~\ref{alg:ls}.}